-- Certificates of Deposit

-- Promissory Notes

 - Commercial Paper

-- Non-Convertible Debentures
+- •Non-Convertible Debentures

-- Fixed Coupon Debentures
+- •Fixed Coupon Debentures

 - Floating Rate Debentures

-- •Zero Coupon Debentures

 Activity in the Primary and Secondary Market is dominated by Central Government Securities including Treasury Bills.
-These instruments comprise close to 50% of all outstanding debt and close to 75% of the daily trading volume on the Wholesale Debt Market Segment of the National Stock Exchange of India Limited
+These instruments comprise close to 50% of all outstanding debt and close to 75% of the daily trading volume on the Wholesale Debt Market Segment of the National Stock Exchange of India Limited.

 In the money market, activity levels of the Government and Non-Government Debt vary from time to time.
-Instruments that comprise a major portion of money market activity include but are not limited to,

 - Tri-party Repo on Government securities or treasury bills.

 - Treasury Bills

 - Government Securities with a residual maturity of < 1 year

 - Commercial Paper

-- · Certificates of Deposit
+- Certificates of Deposit

 - Banks Rediscounting Scheme (BRDS)

 Apart from these, there are some other options available for short tenure investments that include MIBOR linked debentures with periodic exit options and other such instruments.
-PSU / DFI / Corporate paper with a residual maturity of < 1 year, are actively traded and offer a viable investment option.
+PSU / DFI / Corporate paper with a